Skip to main content

 setBasePath('/vendor/wj-elements/dist');

-This is especially useful when working with icons or components that load files from dist/assets.
+This setting is especially useful when working with icons or components that load files from dist/assets.

 Installation with CDN

-If you do not want to use a bundler, you can load the prebuilt distribution directly from a CDN.
+If you don't want to use the bundler, you can load the ready build directly from the CDN.

 • the main module wje-master.js,